NKI-GCF/XenofilteR/README.md

 ## Bioconductor

-XenoFilteR will be submit to Bioconductor.org.
+XenofilteR will be submit to Bioconductor.org.

 ## Installation (not via Bioconductor)